Close

 3. Intention:

 Deductions are often designed to incentivize savings and investments.
 Sections like 80C encourage individuals to save for the future by offering deductions on investments like Provident Fund and Equity-Linked Savings Schemes (ELSS).
-Exemptions, however, are more focused on activities or income sources the government aims to support or provide relief for.
+Exemptions, however, are more focused on activities or income sources that the government aims to support or provide relief for.

 4. Additional Points:

 Understanding the limitations or conditions attached to claiming deductions or exemptions is crucial.
 Highlight any specific rules or restrictions and emphasize how this knowledge can aid in effective tax planning.
-Provide resources such as the official Tax department website or suggest consulting tax advisors for personalized advice.
+Provide resources such as the official Tax Department website or suggest consulting tax advisors for personalized advice.

 Conclusion